Bohem1/xchange2023/readme.md

 ## Setup

-If you don't have gource available locally follow the installation guide found on the website [https://gource.io](https://gource.io)
+If you don't have gource available locally follow the installation guide found on the website [https://gource.io](https://gource.io).

-Manual installation
+The source and documentation is found on GitHub [https://github.com/acaudwell/Gource](https://github.com/acaudwell/Gource)

+> Please donate to this project if you use it.
+It is a great tool.

+**Installation**

 You can download the executable and extract it into the bin folder in this repo.